 Body weight and age were found to have significant effect on the pharmacokinetics of risdiplam.
-The estimated exposure (mean AUC{0-24h}) for infantile-onset SMA patients (age 2 to 7 months at enrollment) at the recommended dose of 0.2 mg/kg once daily was 1930 ng.h/mL.
-The estimated exposure for later-onset SMA patients (2 to 25 years old at enrollment) at the recommended dose was 2050 ng.h/mL (0.25 mg/kg once daily for patients with a body weight < 20 kg and 5 mg once daily for patients with a body weight \geq 20 kg).
-The observed maximum concentration (mean C{max}) was 184 ng/mL for infantile-onset SMA patients and 148 ng/mL for later-onset SMA patients.
+The estimated exposure (mean $AUC{0\text{-}24h}$) in pre-symptomatic infants at the age of 1 to 2 months was 1920 ng.h/mL at the recommended dose of 0.15 mg/kg once daily.
+The estimated exposure for infantile-onset SMA patients (age 2 to 7 months at enrollment) at the recommended dose of 0.2 mg/kg once daily was 1930 ng.h/mL.
+The estimated exposure for later-onset SMA patients (2 to 25 years old at enrollment) at the recommended dose was 2070 ng.h/mL (0.25 mg/kg once daily for patients with a body weight \leq 20 kg and 5 mg once daily for patients with a body weight \geq 20 kg).

-Based on literature reports, pediatric patients less than 2 months of age are expected to have reduced activity of FMO3, which may result in increased exposure to risdiplam [see Elimination].
-No data on risdiplam pharmacokinetics are available in patients less than 2 months of age [see Use in Specific Populations (8.4)].
+No data on risdiplam pharmacokinetics are available in patients less than 16 days of age [see Use in Specific Populations (8.4)].